rramosp/streetview_gemini_demo/README.md

-# Streetview Analytics with Gemini
+# Streetview analytics with Gemini

 This demo allows you to navigate to a location in Google StreetView and use Gemini to find stuff about it.
 For instance